sujal/tweet-cleaner/README.md

 ----

+### Please Note: if you follow these instructions, the utility will delete ALL of your tweets.
+There is NO undo.
+Please use caution before running this utility.

 This fork of the [original project from kakts](https://github.com/kakts/tweet-cleaner) that converts it to parse the `tweets.js` file that comes as part of the [data archive Twitter now offers all users](https://help.twitter.com/en/managing-your-account/accessing-your-twitter-data).
 Why make this change?
 Because, if you have more than ~3200 tweets, it's the only way to delete everything.
 You need a list of IDs, and that file, in the data backup, is the only place that has the IDs.